-Will Artificial Intelligence replace our flesh and blood translators in the future?
+Will Artificial Intelligence replace our flesh and blood certified translators in the future?
 Yes, we are talking about this eternal debate once again.

 It’s an interesting topic, but we feel safe since we doubt machines will ever be able to produce certified translation services!